meirm/bssh/README.md

 3. (Optional) Add the repository directory to your PATH instead of copying the scripts.

+## Important Usage Note

+All bssh tools now require the `--` divider to separate bssh options from the command to be executed on remote hosts.
+This applies to bssh, bsshs, bput, bputs, bget, and bgets.

+Example format:

 ## Setting Up Your Nodes File

 bssh expects a file called nodes in either `~/.bssh/` or `/usr/local/bsshtools/etc/`.
 To create a default nodes file, run: